Relaxations for binary polynomial optimization via signed certificates: Introduction.

-The submodularity of a pseudo-Boolean function is characterized by its second order derivatives (\citet{billionnet1985maximizing,nemhauser1978analysis}).
-Recognition of submodular/supermodular binary polynomials is $\mathbf{co}$-$\mathbf{NP}$-complete (\citet{crama1989recognition,gallo1989supermodular}).
-However, for submodular/supermodular binary polynomials of degree at most 3, their explicit form is shown by \citet{billionnet1985maximizing,nemhauser1978analysis}.
-A subfamily of submodular binary polynomials that can be recognized is the NNS ones.
-We refer to \citet{boros2002pseudo,crama2011boolean} for topics on pseudo-Boolean functions, \citet{fujishige2005submodular} for submodular function analysis, and \citet{murota1998discrete} for discrete convex analysis.
+The submodularity of a pseudo-Boolean function is characterized by its second order derivatives (see \citet{billionnet1985maximizing,nemhauser1978analysis}).
+Recognition of submodular/supermodular binary polynomials is $\mathbf{co}$-$\mathbf{NP}$-complete (see \citet{crama1989recognition,gallo1989supermodular}).
+However, for submodular/supermodular binary polynomials of degree at most 3, their explicit form is exhibited by \citet{billionnet1985maximizing} and \citet{nemhauser1978analysis}, which makes the recognition problem easy.
+Another subfamily of submodular binary polynomials that can be recognized is the NNS ones, of interest in this paper.
+We refer to \citet{boros2002pseudo} and \citet{crama2011boolean} for topics on pseudo-Boolean functions, to \citet{fujishige2005submodular} for submodular function analysis, and to \citet{murota1998discrete} for discrete convex analysis.